-5. Can my cell phone, Chromebook or other electronic device be searched?
+2. Can my cell phoneelectronic communication device, and Chromebook or other electronic device be searched?

-Answer: Yes, a student's cell phone, Chromebook or electronic device can be searched if there is reasonable suspicion that the student has violated the Student Responsible Use Guidelines for Technology and/or the student possesses a prohibited or illegally possessed item.
+Answer: Yes, a student's cell phoneelectronic communication device, and Chromebook or electronic device can be searched if there is reasonable suspicion that the student has violated the Student Responsible Use Guidelines for Technology and/or the student possesses a prohibited or illegally possessed item.

 WARNING: The taking, disseminating, transferring, or sharing of obscene, pornographic, lewd, illegal images or photographs of oneself or others, whether by electronic data transfer or otherwise (commonly called texting, sexting, e-mailing, etc.) will result in discipline as indicated in the Discipline Intervention Matrix.
 In addition, such activity may constitute a CRIME and/or invasion of privacy under state and/or federal law.
 Any person taking, disseminating, transferring, or sharing obscene, pornographic, lewd, or otherwise illegal images or photographs will be reported to law enforcement and/or other appropriate state or federal agencies, which may result in arrest, criminal prosecution, and LIFETIME inclusion on sexual offender registries.
+For more information, see page 52.